zlockewtg/RLinf/CONTRIBUTING.md

 - `refactor`: refactoring production code, e.g. renaming a variable
 - `test`: adding missing tests, refactoring tests; no production code change
 - `chore`: updating build tasks, package manager configs, etc; no production code change.

-The `-s` flag is necessary, which adds a "Signed-off-by" line at the end of the commit message, certifying that you have the right to submit this work under the project's license.

 Finally, before pushing your changes to your fork, please run the pre-commit checks to ensure that your code adheres to the project's coding standards:
 ```bash